owkin/GrAIdient/README.md

 `MAExamples` contains examples that show how to interact with `MAKit`.
 The examples are organised as tests so as to demonstrate some capabilities.
-They may be run in local or in the CI.
+They may be run in local (Xcode or command line) or in the CI (release/main branches or explicit trigger).

 The following examples are currently available:

 - VGGExample

 ## VGG Example

+This example trains a simple model on the GPU.
+The dataset used is CIFAR 10.
+We want to train the model to discriminate between 2 labels (not the 10 available).

 ### Setup